 Community consultation was conducted at the commencement of the study to collect information on the needs and concerns of the community in relation to parking.
 Findings from other relevant community engagement and research was also considered, including the Community Satisfaction Survey.
-Details of relevant findings from engagement programs is provided later in the Strategy.
+Details of relevant findings from engagement programs is provided later in the Strategy, under Heading 11.